 - Final Presentation: Linking Kindness to Emotional Intelligence Training (PowerPoint) - October 6, 2019

 - Dissertation Defense (PowerPoint) - April 23, 2020

 Lawrence, Constance Y., "Linking Kindness to Emotional Intelligence for Employee Satisfaction & Retention Through Professional Development Training" (2020).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 355.

 Linking Kindness to Emotional Intelligence Training (PowerPoint)

 LAWRENCE, CONSTANCE_EDD_2020_FINAL PRESENTATION Linking Kindness to Emotional Intelligence Training 10.06.19 CL.pptx (14864 kB)